UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 # Introduction

 This document will focus on the predictive performance of XenoVol by comparing the results of the original f-constant <br/>
-formula and the self developed correction methods, and by comparing all these to the results of other, commnly used volume <br/>
+formula and the self-developed correction methods, and by comparing all these to the results of other, commonly used volume <br/>
 prediction formulas. <br>

-This is going to be a relatively long read, so if you have no time or desire to go through the whole document, the TL;DR is: <br/>
+This is going to be a relatively long read.
+If you don't have time to go through the whole document, here is the TL;DR: <br/>
 Based on the aforementioned tests XenoVol offers a more precise, easy to use way to predict xenograft volumes compared to the <br/>
-other tested formulas, and the correction methods will increase the prediction accuracy even further compared to the original <br/>
+other tested formulas.
+Additionally, the correction methods further increase prediction accuracy compared to the original <br/>
-f-constant formula :). <br>
+f-constant formula. :). <br>

 <br>